DynNPC: Finding More Violations Induced by ADS in Simulation Testing through Dynamic NPC Behavior Generation: Methodology

+\textbf{Violation Analysis.} The scenario executor will also determine whether there are any violations during the simulation.
+Based on previous work~\cite{cheng2023behavexplor,huai2023doppelganger}, we consider 4 test oracles to assess the ADS's abilities of collision avoidance, reaching destination, not hitting illegal lines, and obeying traffic signals.

-\todo{Scenario Executor will also monitor whether the EGO vehicle violates the rules (i.e., reaching destination and not hitting illegal lines) during the simulation.
-Note that, when a vehicle collision occurs and is detected by the simulator's callback function, the simulation will end immediately and return the simulation record before the collision.}
+\emph{(1) Collision Avoidance.} This oracle checks if the Ego vehicle collides with an NPC vehicle.
+We use the collision detection function provided by the simulator directly to determine the failure of this oracle.
+Note that, when the collision occurs and is detected by the simulator's callback function, the simulation will end immediately and return the simulation record before the collision.